Tagbrain/Tagbrain/README.md

     + Description: combine several branches of outgrowths.
 Uses #anemone_induction~s and #anemone_deduction~s

 #anemone_induction~s
-One level radial structure.Inward direction.
+One level radial structure.
+Inward direction.
+Contains one feeder_stream and one or more main_stream.
+Feeader_stream is category which is smaller than categories of main_stream.
 #anemone_deduction~s
-One level radial structure.Exward direction.
+One level radial structure.
+Exward direction.
+Contains one truncus and one or more outgrowthes.
+Truncus is category which is bigger than categories of outgrowths.

 + Learning
     + Task: get more complete object properties when querying the graph